Registering data¶

 Note

-External and Iceberg tables must be enabled before they can be registered.
+†External and Iceberg tables must be enabled before they can be used in a clean room.

 Registering data objects¶

-Before users can link data into a clean room, the data must first be registered at the database, schema, or object level.
+Before users can link data into a Snowflake Data Clean Room, the data must first be registered.
 Registering data grants USAGE and SELECT privileges on the object to SAMOOHA_APP_ROLE, which is used by the clean room environment to access data.
-Registering a database or schema registers all of the objects in that database or schema.
+If you register a database or schema, all of the child objects are registered as well.
+You must have MANAGE GRANTS privilege on an object to be able to link it.

 Important

 Registering a database or schema does not register objects added after the registration.
-You must either register the new object individually or use the web app to navigate to Admin > Snowflake Admin > Database Registration and select Resync.
+You must either register the new object individually or use the clean room UI to navigate to Admin > Snowflake Admin > Database Registration and select Resync.

-You can link only data that has been registered in your account.
-That is, a provider can link only data registered in the provider account and a consumer can link only data registered in the consumer’s account.
-All parties can access data linked into their account by any party, subject to the data owner’s settings (permitted templates, join and column policies, and so on).
+You can link only data registered by your account.
+That is, a provider can’t link data registered by the consumer and a consumer can’t link data registered by the provider.
+Once data is linked into a clean room, it can be accessed by anyone with access to the clean room, subject to the linking party’s settings (such as join and column policies).

-Follow the steps below to register a database, schema, or object using the web application:
+Follow the steps below to register a database, schema, or object using the clean room UI:

-1. Sign in to the web app as an account administrator and then take one of the following steps:
+1. Sign in to the clean room UI as an account administrator and then take one of the following steps:

 • If using a managed account, select Admin > My Account.